serraict/vine-floriday-adapter/work/backlog.md

 ## Next

-* about command should check if it is using the correct base url (like in the test)
 * add CustomerOffers
 * add contracts
 * Update CLI interface for sync commands to use new parameters from floriday-supplier-client v0.1.6